 Hello!
 I’m Julia Mooney.
-I live in New Haven, CT with my husband and little son.
+I live in South Bend, IN with my husband and three kids.
 My husband, Chris, and I are both Georgetown grads (Hoya Saxa, etc.) where I studied Russian history and subsequently forgot all of it.
 I was a fellow at the John Jay Institute after graduating and Chris and I got married the week after Chris graduated in May 2013.
-I grew up in San Diego, which is a far cry from the freezing tundra that is New England.
+I grew up in San Diego, which is a far cry from the freezing tundra that is South Bend 9 months of the year.
 We are Catholic converts from evangelicalism and entered the Church in October 2014.
-Chris is in grad school for theology and I keep the baby alive, teach a sentence diagraming class to middle schoolers, read a lot, and rewatch The Office.
+Chris is studying for his PhD in Theology and I do various jobs for money in addition to homeschooling and chore-doing.

 My blog’s name comes from G.K.
 Chesterton’s What’s Wrong with the World: